Skip to main content

 • Check thyroid function, U&Es, calcium and creatinine (and possibly urine dipstick for protein) every 6-12 months.

-Side-effects and toxicity
+Side-effects and toxicity15

-• Lithium levels >1.5 mmol/L (>2.0 mmol/L may be associated with serious toxicity).
+• Lithium levels >1.5 mmol/L (>2.0 mmol/L may be associated with serious toxicity); toxicity can also occur with normal levels, and the diagnosis should not be excluded because levels are not high.

 Common side-effects